 Padang Bai – Blue Lagoon

 Just a few minutes from the Padang Bai shoreline, there is another good diving site in Bali.
 The Blue Lagoon, as they call it, probably is the pioneer of diving in the area.
-The combination of sheltered location, colorful fish species, and good visibility is the reason why divers try to scuba dive in Padang Bai.
+The combination of the sheltered location, colorful fish species, and good visibility is the reason why divers try to scuba dive in Padang Bai.

 The place is suitable for beginner divers or for those who simply looking for a recreational diving location.
-Mainly because the Blue Lagoon has very good visibility, making it good for less experienced divers do not have to go deep down to see the beautiful marine life.
+Mainly because the Blue Lagoon has very good visibility, making it good for less experienced divers not to have to go deep down to see the beautiful marine life.

 Also, this dive site is very calm which makes it great for beginners.
 If you are looking for more challenging diving, try to go at night and see the marine life transform into another world.

 Nusa Penida – Crystal Bay